-- 8.5 Select one pilot as a representative for tests. - 8.6 Prepare the burner control system to enable manual trials in a safe way. - 8.7 Install for the trial period appropriate gauge and manual valve on the igniter gas supply line.
+- 8.5 Select one pilot as a representative for tests. - 8.6 Prepare the burner control system to enable manual trials in a safe way. - 8.7 Install for the trial period appropriate gauge and manual valve on the pilot gas supply line.
 This will allow for fine adjustment of the gas pressure. - 8.8 After verification of ignition device mounting and wiring, the electric igniter can be powered up.
-Check for the spark or arc presence. - 8.9 At presence of a spark or an electric arc from ignition device, slowly open the pilot manual shut-off gas valve without opening the air manual shut-off valve (it should be closed).
-At a certain degree of opening the pilot flame should establish. - 8.10 Adjust the gas pressure slowly up to the working pressure.
-Pilot flame may be yellow and bushy due to too little combustion air. - 8.11 Slowly open the air valve manually until the flame stabilizes at the end of the air tube and is a blue-yellow color.
-If the airflow is too low the end of the air tube may start to glow (it starts to glow at 400-500°C) as the main flame burns inside the igniter.
-Further opening of the air valve should stabilize the flame outside the air tube.
-This will stop the overheating of the air tube.
+Check for the spark or arc presence. - 8.9 At presence of a spark or an electric arc from ignition device, slowly open the pilot manual shut-off gas valve with the air inlets obscured by adjusting sleeve completely (pos.
+5 on Fig.1).
+At a certain degree of opening the pilot flame should establish. - 8.10 Adjust the gas pressure slowly up to the working pressure value.
+Pilot flame may be yellow and bushy due to too little combustion air. - 8.11 Loosen the locking thumb screw and adjust the air sleeve until the flame stabilizes at the air tube end and reaches blue-yellow color.
+Each time secure the sleeve position by tightening the screw.

+The air tube should not glow (it starts to glow at 400-500 $^{\circ}$ C) - if this happens adjust the air and gas or eventually the main burner air pressure (in the windbox) to stabilize the flame in the desired position and to stop the glow effect.
 Flame should be as stable as possible.